abcsFrederick/l2p/README.md

 [![GitHub releases](https://img.shields.io/github/release/CCBR/l2p)](https://github.com/CCBR/l2p/releases) [![GitHub issues](https://img.shields.io/github/issues/CCBR/l2p)](https://github.com/CCBR/l2p/issues) [![GitHub license](https://img.shields.io/github/license/CCBR/l2p)](https://github.com/CCBR/l2p/blob/master/LICENSE)

-List to pathway, or `l2p`, is an R package for the fucntional enrichment analysis (i.e. gene set enrichment analysis) that is optimized for _speed_! `l2p` can be used to determine whether a biological process or function is over-represented in a user-defined gene list.
+List to pathway, or `l2p`, is an R package for gene set enrichment analysis that is _optimized for speed_!

+`l2p` can be used to determine whether a biological process or function is over-represented in a user-defined gene list.
 This can be a list of differential expressed genes, or a list of annotated differential bound regions using a tool like [uropa](https://www.nature.com/articles/s41598-017-02464-y) or [homer](http://homer.ucsd.edu/homer/ngs/annotation.html).

-## Installation
+### Installation

 There are various methods for installing `l2p`.
 Here we describe each method in more detail.